MicrosoftDocs/architecture-center/docs/vm/iaas-baseline-content.md

 Throughout each section, we assume that 2 types of data will be collected from various layers of the architecture that can be useful for diagnosing and understanding performance, doing debugging, and many other activities:

-- metrics - numeric data that provides a snapshot in time of specific values being monitored, such as CPU percent, I/O metrics, etc. This type of data can be also useful for making auto scaling configuration decisions.
+- Metrics: numerical values that describe an aspect of a system at a particular point in time for specific values being monitored, such as CPU percent, I/O metrics, etc. This type of data can be also useful for making auto scaling configuration decisions.
-- logs - capture data over time for the purpose of trend analysis, which can be very useful for debugging and understanding performance.
+- Logs - Logs contain recorded system events that capture data over time for the purpose of trend analysis, which can be very useful for debugging and understanding performance.
 For example, web servers create log files which provide the ability to analyze traffic patterns.

 Monitoring data is generated at multiple levels, all of which can be sources of important metrics and log files: